 The job-hunting landscape is fiercely competitive, especially for sales reps.
 In order to stand out to hiring managers, you need a sales resume that grabs their attention.

 The best way to do this?
-Give hiring managers the information and skills they care most about.
+Give sales hiring managers the information and skills they care most about.
 In this guide, we’ll provide you with instructions on how to polish your sales resume and get interviews, complete with templates and examples.

 If you’re a hiring manager or a sales manager involved in the recruiting process, we’ve got you covered.
-This guide includes what to look for in a resume and how to find the candidates who are the best fit for your sales culture (jobseekers, you can benefit from this section too, as it will help you understand what hiring managers are looking for).
+This guide includes what to look for in a sales resume and how to find the candidates who are the best fit for your company's culture (jobseekers, you can benefit from this section too, as it will help you understand what hiring managers are looking for).

 When hiring new sales reps or managers, you should look for tell-tale signs and skills that they’ll be the right candidate for your sales organization.
 How well they position themselves, and what relevant information they include, act as strong indicators of whether or not they’re worth your time.